paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-122-native-hawaiian-health-care.md

 (4) to purchase or improve real property (other than minor remodeling of existing improvements to real property) or to purchase major medical equipment.

-**(g) Limitation on charges for services** The Secretary may not make a grant, or enter into a contract with, any entity under subsection (a)(1) of this section unless the entity agrees that, whether health services are provided directly or through contract—
+**(g) Limitation on charges for services** The Secretary may not make a grant, or enter into a contract with, any entity under subsection (a)(1) unless the entity agrees that, whether health services are provided directly or through contract—

 (1) health services under the grant or contract will be provided without regard to ability to pay for the health services; and